JohnWright1/dnd/content/Sessions/Session 2.md

 The unknown figure they encounter seemed to hover around the group testing them in some way.. he talked about [[Dagrun Kragdigger]] being suitable and then measured up the rest of the group.. with a wave of his hand he quickly became taken aback about the group referring to them as [[Lunarians]].

-Frustrated he pulled a black [[Transcendent Crystals]] out of his pocket and pushed the crystal into the chest of the Ogre, before disappearing into the shadows when the stasis was dropped and the party was thrust into combat with the Ogre.
+Frustrated, he pulled a black [[Transcendent Crystals]] out of his pocket and pushed the crystal into the chest of the Ogre, before disappearing into the shadows when the stasis was dropped and the party was thrust into combat with the Ogre.

 After defeating the Ogre, [[Adzak]] split from the party and headed off on his own to prevent himself from being recaptured or being blamed for the disappearance of [[Dagrun Kragdigger]].